ubccpsc/classy/docs/developer/customization.md

 ### HTML Files

-The `html/` folder should contain HTML files that are used by the Custom Front-End files, as the view in the MVC pattern.
+The `html/` folder should contain HTML files that are used by the Custom Front-End view models.

-NOTE: All default HTML files will be loaded even if custom front-end files are loaded.
-As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `ClassyStudentView` classes, default MVC logic will be available at runtime.
+NOTE: As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `ClassyStudentView` classes, default MVC logic will be available at runtime.
+Overriding default functionality is based on the insutrctor's discretion and experience.

 It is up to you to expand and build upon the default templates while naming new files to allow easy upstream updates of your TypeScript and HTML plugin code from the `ubccpsc/Classy` project.

 ## Docker Containers / Supporting Services